-- iv. if the proposed damages are supported by calculations, native versions of the files with calculations (i.e., versions of the files in their original format, such as in ".xlsx"), which shall be emailed to Chambers at Furman NYSDChambers@nysd.uscourts.gov; - v. a proposed default judgment; - vi. copies of all the operative pleadings; - vii. a copy of the affidavit of service of the summons and complaint; and - viii. a certificate of service stating that all documents in support of the request for default judgment have been personally served on or mailed to the party against whom default judgment is sought, pursuant to Local Civil Rule 55.2(a)(3). - J. Proposed Stipulations and Orders.
+- iv. if the proposed damages are supported by calculations, native versions of the files with calculations (i.e., versions of the files in their original format, such as in ".xlsx"), which shall be emailed to Chambers at OetkenNYSDChambers@nysd.uscourts.gov; - v. a proposed default judgment; - vi. copies of all the operative pleadings; - vii. a copy of the affidavit of service of the summons and complaint; and - viii. a certificate of service stating that all documents in support of the request for default judgment have been personally served on or mailed to the party against whom default judgment is sought, pursuant to Local Civil Rule 55.2(a)(3), which shall filed within 14 days of the filing of the motion for default judgment. - K. Proposed Stipulations and Orders.
 In accordance with the Local Rules and the Electronic Case Filing Rules and Instructions, parties should file on ECF all proposed stipulations and orders that they wish the Court to sign, using the appropriate ECF filing event.
-See SDNY ECF Rules & Instructions §§ 13.17-19 & App'x A. As noted above, requests for extensions and adjournments must be made by letter-motion, not by proposed stipulation or proposed order.
+See SDNY ECF Rules & Instructions §§ 13.17-19 & App'x A. Counsel should also email an electronic copy of any proposed orders to Chambers, in both PDF and Word formats.
+As noted above, requests for extensions and adjournments must be made by letter-motion, not by proposed stipulation or proposed order. - L. Applications for Temporary Restraining Orders.
+A party should confer with its adversary before making an application for a temporary restraining order unless the party seeking relief is able to satisfy the requirements for obtaining temporary relief without notice to the adverse party set forth in Rule 65(b)(1) of the Federal Rules of Civil Procedure.
+In the absence of an emergency that would justify seeking immediate relief in person: - i. if the party seeking relief believes that Rule 65(b)(1)'s requirements can be met and a temporary restraining order should issue without notice to the adverse party, the party should file its papers on ECF under seal (or, if ECF is not a viable option, by email to Chambers at OetkenNYSDchambers@nysd.uscourts.gov) and then call Chambers at (212) 805-0266; or - ii. if the party seeking relief is prepared to seek relief on notice to the adverse party, the party seeking relief should simultaneously file its papers on